-The following analysis of the tow handle impact problem adopts various idealized models of physical behavior whose deviations from reality are well understood.
+The following analysis of the tow handle impact problem adopts various idealized models of physical behavior whose deviation from reality is well understood.
 Our approximations nevertheless reflect the important parameters of the problem.
 The approach is preoccupied with the generation of conservative safety recommendations.